Kieselhorst Piano Company: Boom times: 1895-1926

+Decline: 1927-1930

 By the late 1920s, the Kieselhorst Piano Company's revenues were dwindling along with national sales of pianos.
 Around 1927, Kieselhorst would recall, the business "began to totter, and then it had fainting spells, and [in 1929] went into a tailspin," he told the St. Louis Post-Dispatch in 1930.
 "In the old days, we sold 17 or 18 pianos a day," he said, declining to say what the current numbers were.

 Among the company's efforts to prop up sales was an unusual outreach to St. Louis' Chinese community.
 In 1928, Helen Moore, who led the store's phonograph-records department, had a handbill translated into Mandarin and circulated it in the city's Chinatown.
 "Come here for your Chinese records and Victrolas," it began.

 In May 1930, Edwin Kieselhorst decided to dissolve the company while it remained financially sound.
 "Having observed the decline of the piano and musical instrument business for many years, we have decided to retire cheerfully and gracefully with substantial assets, no liabilities, and a pride in the family name," he said.
 The piano store was closed, the stock sold off, and the building vacated.

 Epilogue: 1930-1956

 The corporation continued to exist as a holding company for Kieselhorst family investments.
 In 1939, a bank sued the company, claiming that stock put up as collateral for a loan had so depreciated that the bank was owed money.
 Company trustees Edwin and his son Wallace countersued, claiming that the bank had sold the stock at a low point; they demanded recompense.

-By 1940, Henry Kieselhorst had revived the Kieselhorst Piano Company name and was doing business in a much smaller storefront at 6816 Easton Avenue (now Dr. Martin Luther King Drive).
+By 1940, Henry Kieselhorst had revived the Kieselhorst Piano Company name and was doing business in a much smaller storefront at 5816 Easton Avenue (now Dr. Martin Luther King Drive).
 Among other wares, the shop sold stencil pianos made by Gulbransen.

 In 1956, the business was moved to 6528 Clayton Road by Clarence Trump, a former employee of Edwin's.
 Renamed Pianoland, the store operated until at least July 1972.